Teddy Together

-Teddy Together is a life simulator video game developed by Arika for the Nintendo 3DS handheld video game console.
-The game is a localized version of a 2013 Japanese game called Kuma-Tomo.
-(Note: (クマ・トモ, Kuma・tomo)) The game was released in Europe on July 1, 2016, and Australia and New Zealand on July 2.
-While the Japanese release was published by Bandai Namco Games, under the Namco label, the English language release was published by Nintendo.
+Teddy Together, released as in Japan, is a 2013 life simulation video game developed by Arika and published by Namco Bandai Games for the Nintendo 3DS handheld video game console.
+The game was released by Nintendo in Europe on July 1, 2016, and Australia and New Zealand on July 2.
 The game is based around the player taking care of a teddy bear.
 The game was praised for being a good game for younger audiences, although some Western critics found the bear's overly cheery appearance to be off-putting.

 Gameplay

 The game involves the player interacting with a sentient teddy bear, with the end-goal being to forge a trusting friendship with the bear in order to discover the purpose behind his existence and his mysterious key.
 Gameplay involves elements of Miitomo, Nintendogs, Animal Crossing and Cooking Mama.
 The player uses the buttons, touch screen, and microphone to play mini-games that simulate various daily tasks such as cooking food or tending to a garden.
 Doing activities earn the player coins that can be used to purchase items or clothing for the teddy bear, and additional coins can be earned through the use of Nintendo-themed amiibo, the latter feature being exclusive the Western version of the game.
 The teddy bear also frequently asks the player questions about their self or their personal preferences, which is saved and mentioned back to the player in future parts of the game.
 The game has no online connectivity to the internet however, making the information given private to that particular copy of the video game.